trossr32/ps-flatten-folders/README.md

 ## Parameters

 #### -Directory (alias -D)
 *Optional*.
 The parent directory where files from all sub-directories will be moved.
 If neither this nor the Directories parameter are set then the current location will be used.

 #### -Directories
 *Optional*.
 A collection of parent directories where files from all sub-directories will be moved.
 If neither this nor the Directory parameter are set then the current location will be used.

 #### -Force (alias -F)
 *Optional*.
 If supplied this bypasses the confirmation prompt before both renaming and moving files.

 #### -DeleteSubDirectories (alias -DS)
 *Optional*.
-If supplied all subdirectories will be deleted once all files have been moved.
+If supplied all sub-directories will be deleted once all files have been moved.

 ## Example